syncfusion-content/wpf-docs/wpf/TreeView/CRUD-Operations.md

 {% endhighlight %}
 {% endtabs %}

-### Events
+### Event customization

-#### Conditionally deleting nodes when pressing Delete key
+#### Delete selected nodes conditionally

 You can cancel the node deletion by using the `ItemDeletingEventArgs.Cancel` of [ItemDeleting](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_ItemDeleting) event.
+This event occurs when the node is being deleted using <kbd>Delete</kbd> key.
 You can skip certain nodes when deleting more than one node by removing items from [ItemDeletingEventArgs.Nodes](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeView.ItemDeletingEventArgs.html#Syncfusion_UI_Xaml_TreeView_ItemDeletingEventArgs_Nodes).

 {% tabs %}
 {% highlight c# %}